printezisn/printezisn.github.io/src/data/posts/creating-fireplace-with-canvas-api.md

   }));
 ```

-### 5. Update canvas on every frame
+### 5. Create flame animation

 Now we have drawn a bunch of flames but it's nothing more than a static graphic.
-Let's switch images on every frame.
-This is done easily with the following addition.
+Let's continuously switch images to create an animation.
+This is done easily with the following code.

 ```ts
 const FRAMES = Object.freeze(